open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

 __Tip__ — You can create *linked* and *unlinked* copies as follows:

-- To create a linked copy, hold `Ctrl` while dragging and dropping an item.
+- To create a linked copy, hold `Ctrl` while dragging and dropping an item, or right-click on an item and select 'Create linked copy'.
-- To create an unlinked copy, hold `Ctrl+Shift` while dragging and dropping an item.
+- To create an unlinked copy, hold `Ctrl+Shift` while dragging and dropping an item, or right-click on an item and select 'Create unlinked copy'.

 </div>

 ### Append a new form_text_display item, for the goodbye message

 When the experiment is finished, we should inform the participant.
 For this we need another `form_text_display` item.
-Go back to the *experiment* `sequence`, select `form_text_display` in the item toolbar and drag it below the second `loop` item (called *_loop*).
+Go back to the *experiment* `sequence`, and drag `form_text_display` from the item toolbar onto *_loop*.
+In the pop-up menu that appears, select 'Insert after _loop'.
 (We will get back to this in Step 12.)

 ### Give the new items sensible names